99mitch/sybil-report/report.md

 ## CLUSTER 4

-The first 9 addresses of the cluster share the same Binance deposit address 0xA2847183FDef870736C8ff1681b16a5521CdF9c5.
+The first 9 addresses of the cluster share the same Kucoin deposit address 0xA2847183FDef870736C8ff1681b16a5521CdF9c5.
 The rest are linked to numerous addresses of the cluster.

 ```
 0x7d0faf59aa2c13be86ea7d08de31881372349ba4